 Lazy Days, Falling Asleep, Stuck in School, Dreaming

-I put my hands over my face.
-My eyes stay open.
+I put my hands over my eyes.
 I see something in front of me.
-Dark green, watery green like a swamp.
-I’m underwater now.
+It’s dark green, watery green like a swamp.
+I’m not outside but underwater.
+Alligators and fish.
 My eyes are open and the water stings my eyes.
-Alligators and fish.
 I try and see beyond but there’s nothing.
 Only darkness.
 I’m choking on swamp water that tastes like like rusty nails and tonic.

 Mr. Jalle’s voice up front is like a hum, steady, like low-fi bass reverberating in my ears.
 I can’t hear anything he says.
 I’m listening.
 But I don’t hear anything except for the sound in my head.
 Chatter, like radio static, noise.
 The bass low and steady in my ears.

 I’m blind, I think.
-I’m blind.
-I don’t need to learn any of this.
+So I don’t need to learn any of this.
 What good will it do me if I understand the Emancipation Proclamation?
 I can’t run for president if I’m blind.
 There’s never been a blind president.
 How would I get to the podium to give the speeches like I see on TV?
 With someone helping me every step of the way?
 Holding my hand?
-How would I negotiate tough with terrorists if I can’t even see what they look like?
+How would I work for the betterment of all people if I can’t even see what they look like?

-Steph behind me kicks my chair.
-She’s beautiful.
+Steph is beautiful She sits behind me and kicks my chair.
 I can smell her perfume.
 I take my hands away from my eyes.
-It’s summer outside the window.
+It’s summer again outside the window.
 The room is warm and it makes me sweat.
-There’s a smell like sulfur in the air, coming from outside.
+There’s a smell like sulfur in the air.
 Someone is lighting a fire but I can’t see where it is.
 Steph kicks my chair again.
-She’s beautiful and I think about her too.
-I’d bring her to the top of the tree with me so we could fly together.
+She’s beautiful and I think about her too, how I would bring her to the top of the tree with me so we could fly together.
 Soar through the clouds and over the ocean and end up somewhere far away.
 In Russia or somewhere further.
 China or Japan.
-Or fly beyond the infinite – keep going until we reach a black hole, hand in hand, and discover new worlds together.
-Where we would be king and queen of a universe no scientist here has ever seen before.
-We’d shoot lights from our eyes and never sweat again.
+Or fly beyond the infinite, keep going until we reach the nearest black hole, hand in hand, to discover new worlds together, king and queen of a universe no scientist here has ever seen before, where we shoot lights from our eyes and never sweat again.

-Steph from behind me says, “Hey are you going to pick me up in the morning?”
+Steph from behind me says, “Are you picking me up in the morning?”

 “Tomorrow is Saturday.
 We were supposed to spend the day together.”